Pylons/pyramid/docs/authorintro.rst

 Book Content
 ============

-This book is divided into three major parts:
+This book is divided into four major parts:

+:ref:`tutorials`

+  Each tutorial builds a sample application or implements a set of concepts with a sample; it then describes the application or concepts in terms of the sample.
+You should read the tutorials if you want a guided tour of :app:`Pyramid`.

 :ref:`narrative_documentation`